bernhardAxonIvy/doc/source/designer-guide/how-to/deployment.rst

 |image2|

 A process model can have multiple versions called process model versions.
-These versions allow to change an Axon Ivy project without worrying about the compatibility of currently running cases on the Engine.
+These versions allow to change an |axon-ivy| project without worrying about the compatibility of currently running cases on the Engine.
 How does this work?
-When an Axon Ivy project has been finished or reached a milestone, it is going to be deployed as the first process model version.
+When an |axon-ivy| project has been finished or reached a milestone, it is going to be deployed as the first process model version.
 Users can use this project, they start processes.
 Some of the processes may last long time (weeks, months, or even years).
 While